portworx/px-delivery/Readme.md

 # Portworx Delivery (Food Delivery) Demo App

 ## Purpose:
-The Portworx Delivery App is useful for demonstrating Portworc Data Services where you need many different data services for your application to run correctly.
+The Portworx Delivery App is useful for demonstrating Portworx Data Services where you need many different data services for your application to run correctly.

 This application consists of a web application running golang.
 The Authentication system for the food ordering site, uses a MongoDB database.
 The ordering system submits orders to a Kafka queue where presumably many consumers would be reading this data.
 One of the consumers also written in golang will pull this data from kafka and push it into a mysql database.
 The golang web application performs reads from the mysql database.
 This pattern makes writes eventually consistent.